Chapter 14: Reactor No.5

 The unnatural metallic screams from the Robians grew more intense as they hurtled through the door and down towards the threesome.
 Tails gritted his teeth.
 “Bark, start charging!” he said.

-Wide-eyed, the polar bear brought a hand to his armor and touched the Emerald nestled in its slot, tapping into its power.
-Feeling the magic seep from the gem and into his hand, he tried to form it into a ball like Tails did, but the charge collapsed and formed into an aura that covered his fist instead.
-Panicking, he whirled his head towards the fox.
+Wide-eyed, the polar bear brought a hand to his armour and touched the Emerald nestled in its slot, tapping into its power.
+He then tried to form it into a ball just as Tails did, but the charge collapsed and formed into an aura that covered his fist instead.
 “Tails!
-What do I do?!” he hollered.
+What do I do?!” he hollered, panic laced in his voice.

 “Don’t fight it!”
 Tails said, injecting more Mana into the orbs in front of him.
 “I told you, everyone has their own unique style!
 Just relax and let the Emerald guide you!”
 The Robians soon arrived on the same level the three Mobians were on.
 “Get ready!”
 Tails called out.